 An exception to my isolation was the care and attention of an old friend who was studying to become an acupuncturist at the time.
-The treatments I received at the clinic where she worked gave me my first hope that the course of my illness might be reversed, because I discovered that acupuncture provided substantial but short-lived relief from my stomach pains and briefly brought up my energy as well.
-Continued treatments with needles and Chinese herbs seemed to do nothing for my underlying condition, however, and I began to ask around for referrals to a medical doctor with a holistic perspective.
+The treatments I received at the clinic where she worked gave me my first hope that the course of my illness might be reversed, because I discovered that acupuncture provided noticeable but short-lived relief from my stomach pains and briefly brought up my energy as well.
+Continued treatments with needles and Chinese herbs seemed to do nothing for my underlying condition, however, so I began to ask around for referrals to a medical doctor with a holistic perspective.

 Soon I experienced the first of many uncanny coincidences that gave me hope for healing, and that occurred more often as I learned to trust both my intuition and the logic of the illness itself — a logic that was certainly beyond my rational understanding.
 Waiting in a curtained treatment room at the acupuncture clinic for one of the student practitioners, I was greeted by a young MD whom I had met seven years earlier, when I was a weekly newspaper reporter covering his losing battle with the Internal Revenue Service as a war tax protestor.
 He turned out to be precisely the type of medical advisor I was looking for.
-His practice was holistically oriented and consisted mainly of AIDS and ARC (AIDS-related complex) patients who suffered from symptoms similar to, but significantly more serious than my own.
+His practice was holistically oriented and consisted mainly of AIDS and ARC (AIDS-Related Complex) patients who suffered from symptoms similar to, but significantly more serious, than my own.

 Following the lead of my stomach symptoms, my doctor placed me on a rotation diet to detect any food allergies I might have, but this testing also proved inconclusive over several months.
 It seemed that at various times I was allergic to everything I ate or to nothing at all.
-I was referred to an allergy specialist, who gave me my first official if confusing diagnosis: immune hypersensitivity to environmental chemicals, intestinal candidiasis (a parasitic overgrowth of candida, a naturally occurring yeast in the gut), and what was then called Epstein-Barr virus (CEBV), alluding to a vague connection with the mononucleosis I had experienced about a decade earlier.
+I was referred to an allergy specialist, who gave me my first official if confusing diagnoses: immune hypersensitivity to environmental chemicals, intestinal candidiasis (a parasitic overgrowth of candida, a naturally occurring yeast in the gut), and Epstein-Barr virus (CEBV), alluding to a vague connection with the mononucleosis I had experienced about a decade earlier.
 (Epstein-Barr is the virus that causes mono.)

 By 1988, this kind of complex diagnosis was being labeled chronic fatigue syndrome (CFS), soon qualified thereafter as chronic fatigue immune dysfunction syndrome (CFIDS).
 The latter name was developed by CFS specialists and activists to lend a greater seriousness to the diagnosis, since it associates the disorder more closely with AIDS, autoimmune deficiency syndrome.
 With rare and questionable exceptions, however, CFS remains nonfatal.
 Whereas AIDS involves the progessive destruction of the immune system, CFS generally represents a hyperactive immune system that turns on itself.

-My physician administered a major shock when he prescribed for me a sedative called Xanax, citing his opinion that my very real symptoms were increasingly exacerbated by a high level of anxiety.
+My doctor also administered a major shock when he prescribed for me a sedative called Xanax, citing his opinion that my very real symptoms were increasingly exacerbated by a high level of anxiety.
 My first response was, “I’m not anxious, I’m sick!”
 But I knew that my doctor was not the type to prescribe sedatives lightly, and I did not know what else to try.
 Thus there could have been little of the “placebo effect” occurring when, to my great surprise, I experienced a marked improvement in both my mood and my symptoms during the first few days on Xanax.
 Like the hero of Kurt Vonnegut’s Breakfast of Champions, I felt like I was walking on a trampoline, but the drug induced a welcome experience of release.
 My desperate hold on something inside myself had been chemically relaxed, and I recognized for the first time exactly what anxiety was by experiencing its relative absence.

 Dreams, Music, and Tears

 Realizing that I had long failed to recognize my own anxiety opened up the second phase of my experience with CFS, as I moved from a focus on the physical experience to a focus on the psychological.
 In relatively short order I would move from there to a spiritual perspective, but I want to emphasize, especially for current CFS sufferers, that none of these perspectives canceled out the others.
-That is, I did not abandon medical or physical routes to wellness as I took on a more psychological perspective, and trying to comprehend my personal psychology was inextricably linked to the ego-surrender that I would eventually recognize to be at the heart of my CFS experience.
+That is, I did not abandon medical or physical routes to wellness as I took on a more psychological perspective, and trying to comprehend my personal psychology was inextricably linked to the spiritual process of ego-surrender that I would eventually recognize to be at the heart of my CFS experience.